ashish6123/Insights-Inside/README.md

 # 🧠 Insights Inside – Product Review Sentiment Analysis Tool

 **Insights Inside** is a modern, end-to-end web application designed to analyze and visualize sentiments in product reviews.
-Built with Streamlit and powered by machine learning, this tool helps you uncover actionable insights from customer feedback at scale—whether from Flipkart or any other e-commerce platform.
+Built with Streamlit and powered by machine learning, this tool helps you uncover actionable insights from customer feedback at scale from any e-commerce platform.

 ---